KozakOleksandr/Specialized_programming_languages/README.md

 # Specialized_programming_languages
-This repository is created for labs on Python
+This repository is created for Python labs